-A registered art therapist and a certified play therapist, Betty has worked with children, teens and their parents for over 15 years at Shalem.
-She is also a member of ATTACH (Association for Treatment and Training in the Attachment of Children), an international coalition of professionals and families dedicated to helping those with attachment difficulties.
-Betty is a certified member of the Dyadic Developmental Psychotherapy Institute.
+Betty is our Director of the Linking Lives/Building Attachment program and the Artistic Director of Shalem’s RE-create Outreach Art Studio.
+A registered art therapist and a certified play therapist, Betty has worked with adults, children, teens and their parents for over 15 years at Shalem.
+Betty is a certified supervisor, consultant and trainer of the Dyadic Developmental Psychotherapy Institute.

 Betty holds a Master’s degree in Child and Adolescent Studies from the University of Guelph.
 She also completed the Master’s-level program at the Toronto Art Therapy Institute.

-Anne is the Director of Restorative Practices.
 Anne holds a M.A. in Religion and Culture and a Ph.D. in Religious Studies.
 She is trained in Restorative Practices and a founding member of the FaithCARE steering team, an ecumenical organization supported by Shalem that offers a restorative response to conflict and a process to become restorative congregations.